ManishaJohnson/counterApp/README.md

 # counterApp
 Action: App to increment and decrement a counter

-Aim: To learn to deploy django services over Vercel 'counterApp_mkj.vercel.app'
+Aim: To learn to deploy django services over Vercel 'https://counterapp-mkj.vercel.app/'